tomgco/bosco/README.md

 ```
 npm install bosco -g
-bosco fly
+bosco setup
 ```

 Run this command in a folder where you want all of your projects to live.
-It will prompt you for some information, and then save this configuration in this based folder, in future always run bosco from here.
+It will prompt you for some information, and then save this configuration in this based folder, in future always run bosco from here - this is your new work folder when working in this team.

 ## Configuration